-Version Date Author Summary of Changes 6.0 January 2024 PJO Annual review Updated contact information for Community Trade Union 5.0 September 2023 LEJ No legislative changes have been introduced since 2021.
+Version Date Author Summary of Changes 6.1 May 2025 PJO No material changes.
+Updated contact numbers for Community Trade Union and UNISON.
+6.0 January 2024 PJO Annual review.
+Updated contact information for Community Trade Union.
+5.0 September 2023 LEJ No legislative changes have been introduced since 2021.
 However, a review of the whistleblowing framework was announced in March 2023 and is expected to be concluded in Autumn 2023 but unlikely any legislative changes will be implemented in short-term.
 Style changes to incorporate standard TMET policy format, clauses and wording.
-4.0 December 2021 SPK Section 4.2 - Trade Union Official added.
-Section 7 - Re-write to include more detail around investigation process and indicative timescales.
-Section 7 - Anonymous complaints included.
-Section 10 - Contact details updated 3.0 April 2020 CBR Section 4.2 & 11 - Chair of trustees added in line with Academies Financial Handbook 2.0 June 2019 MWR Updated contact information Updated references to RMET with TMET 1.0 September 2017 DST New Policy
+Earlier ver Earlier version history is available on request.